-- 106. Delete Sections P2911.7 through P2911.13, including subsections. - 107.
-Change the title of Section P2912 to "Rainwater Nonpotable Water Systems." - 108.
+- 124. Delete Sections P2911.7 through P2911.13, including subsections. - 125.
+Change the title of Section P2912 to "Rainwater Nonpotable Water Systems." - 126.
 Change Sections P2912.1 through P2912.10, including subsections, to read:

 P2912.1 General.
 The provisions of this section shall govern the design, construction, installation, alteration, and repair of rainwater nonpotable water systems for the collection, storage, treatment, and distribution of rainwater for nonpotable applications.
-The provisions of CSA B805/ICC 805 shall be permitted as an alternative to the provisions contained in this section for the design, construction, installation, alteration, and repair of rainwater nonpotable water systems for the collection, storage, treatment, and distribution of rainwater nonpotable water systems for the collection, storage, treatment, and distribution of rainwater for nonpotable applications.
-Roof runoff or storm water runoff collection surfaces shall be limited to roofing materials, public pedestrian accessible roofs, and subsurface collection identified in CSA B805/ICC 805 Table 7.1.
+The provisions of CSA B805/ICC 805 shall be permitted as an alternative to the provisions contained in this section for the design, construction, installation, alteration, and repair of rainwater nonpotable water systems for the collection, storage, treatment, and distribution of rainwater for nonpotable applications.
+Roof runoff or stormwater runoff collection surfaces shall be limited to roofing materials, public pedestrian accessible roofs, and subsurface collection identified in CSA B805/ICC 805 Table 7.1.
 Stormwater runoff shall not be collected from any other surfaces.